DibbsZA/sa-vc-schema/README.md

 ## Contribution guidelines
 Please use the examples in the root folder as templates to design your own schemas and our documentation conventions.

+## Schema Naming Convention
+*Proposed*
+We propose the schema naming convention to be as follows:

+*subject*.*sub-topic*.*registering.org.urn*

+Where
+  - subject
+  What is the schema about
+  - sub-topic
+  [Optional] Further clarification of the schema topic
+  - registering.org.urn

 ## Schema List